siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/sourceconfig-npm/overview.md

 ### Compatibility

-This plug-in requires that NPM be installed on the UrbanCode Deploy agent.
+This plug-in requires that NPM be installed on the DevOps Deploy agent.

 ### Installation

-See [Installing plug-ins in UrbanCode Deploy](https://community.ibm.com/community/user/wasdevops/blogs/laurel-dickson-bull1/2022/06/13/install-plugins "Installing plug-ins in UrbanCode Deploy") for installation information.
+See [Installing plug-ins in DevOps Deploy](https://community.ibm.com/community/user/wasdevops/blogs/laurel-dickson-bull1/2022/06/13/install-plugins "Installing plug-ins in DevOps Deploy") for installation information.

 ### History